zack-bitcoin/bithexagon/big_picture.md

 Bob wants to sell Bitcoin.
 Alice wants to buy.
 Charlie is running the server used to match Bob to Alice.

-Bob uses a browser to communicate to Charlie's server.
+Bob and Alice use a browsers to communicate to Charlie's server.
+Bob registers for the server, which includes paying a fee in bitcoin, and giving a list of addresses that Bob controls.
+Depending how much a fee he paid, he gets non-refundable credits.
+You spend credits to do most things on the site.
+You also give an email address or other type of contact information that will be given to your trading partners.
+Alice registers too.

-Bob pays a fee to get his trade offer listed on the server.
-Bob gives a list of addresses that he controls, so Charlie can make transactions for Bob to sign.
-Bob gives a minimum ratio between the amount of coins he is selling, and the safety deposit his partner will have to put up.
-Bob must have enough coins to cover the sale, and another safety deposit.
+Bob pays a fee in credits to get his trade offer listed on the server.
+Bob decides a minimum ratio between the amount of coins he is selling, and the safety deposit his partner will have to put up, and the safety deposit he puts up.
+Bob must have enough coins to cover the sale, and his safety deposit.

 Alice uses a browser to look at Charlie's server, and see the trade that Bob offers.
-She makes a small payment to accept the trade.
-She has to give a list of addresses that she controls, along with an email address, so that Charlie can make transactions for her to sign.
+She makes a small in credits to accept the trade.
 She has to have enough coins to cover the safety deposit.
-Since she made a payment, we can afford to store her lists of addresses.

 Charlie possibly takes the trade offer off the server, if we reached the limit Bob wanted to trade.